 - triggering the node’s execution pin will begin executing the coroutine, however it may finish many frames later

-- coroutines do not have a return value
+- coroutines do not have an output pin

 Coroutine nodes always trigger the outgoing execution pin immediately, regardless of the time it takes for the coroutine to terminate.
 If you would like something to happen in the graph when the coroutine finishes, use event nodes as described in the next section.